-She also has served on the Board of ANCBS and Interim Board of Blue Shield (International) since 2013.
+She also has served on the Board of ANCBS and Interim Board of Blue Shield (International) from 2013 to 2017 when she was re-elected member of the Board of Blue Shield International.
 She currently is a member of the Cultural Property Advisory Committee of the U.S. Department of State—a group of experts and members of the general public who advise the President of the United States on requests from foreign governments for import restrictions on their archaeological and ethnological artifacts in accordance with the Convention on Cultural Property Implementation Act.

 Since beginning her archaeological career in 1968, Dr. Wilkie has worked on archaeological projects in Greece, Egypt, and Nepal and served as President of the Archaeological Institute of America from 1998 to 2002.
 A graduate of Stanford University, she received her M.A. and Ph.D. from the University of Minnesota.

 Gerald Leitner took on the role of IFLA Secretary General in June 2016.